 Missouri taxpayers can write off many costs of purchasing new solar energy systems.
 For more information about incentive programs, check out this database of incentives.

 At House Method, transparency and trust are our most important values for the reader.
 That’s why we took the time to create an objective rating system and score each solar energy company/service according to our methodology.

-Our research team dug deep into the fine print of contracts, combed through more than one hundred customer reviews, and thoroughly investigated all of each solar energy company’s services, costs, and products.
-We’ve done the homework for you by researching nearly all of the solar energy companies on the market so you can have the information you need to make the best choice for your home.
+Our research team dug deep into the fine print of contracts, combed through more than one hundred customer reviews, and thoroughly investigated each solar energy company’s services, costs, and products.
+We’ve done the homework for you by researching nearly all the solar energy companies on the market so you can have the information you need to make the best choice for your home.

-We developed a formula to objectively determine the best solar energy companies and give each a score out of 100 based on the following criteria:
+We developed a formula to objectively determine the best solar energy companies and give each a score out of 10 based on the following criteria: